CoreDX9/IdentityServerDemo/README_EN.md

 1. Customize project release configuration, and realize fully automated release by modifying csproj project files.
 2. JQuery, Bootstrap4, Lay UI, Vue, Element-UI, Avue, Axios, Monaco-editor and many other common front-end frameworks and libraries.
 3. Use of IdentityServer4 and Identity Core; SSO integration support.
 4. Identity Core management; IdentityServer4 management.
-(Flawed)
 5. Identity Core privacy data protection.
 6. Identity Core two-factor authentication (two-step login).
 Use with Microsoft Authenticator or Google Authenticator app on your phone.
 7. Writing and using gRPC service, cooperate with GrpcClient.